s-vora/Data-Science-Projects/README.md

 - Cosine similarity algorithm
 - Random forest regressor
 - XBBoost regressor
+Datasets have been collected from kaggle.com, and some from the sklearn.datasets() library.

-Each project consists of data collection, data preprocessing( , training and testing model on data, evaluation of model.
+Each project consists of data collection, data preprocessing , training and testing model on data, evaluation of model.